ayanim/evo/Readme.md

 and their related files at the *application root*, and then follow on to *evo's root*.
 This simple feature allows for vendorized packages, gem-based packages, overriding of core or contrib packages via load path precedence and much more.

+Themes are an extension of packages, and take precedence over all other packages, and may override public files or views.

 ## Role / Permission based access